script-development/RT-CV/README.md

 There is a auto generated OpenAPI v3 schema available at `GET /api/v1/schema/openAPI` You can download that as a `.json` and convert it to [human readable documentation](https://openapi-generator.tech/docs/generators#documentation-generators) using [openapi-generator](https://openapi-generator.tech) _([how to](https://stackoverflow.com/questions/59727169/how-to-generate-api-documentation-using-openapi-generator))_

+There is also a human readable documentation page in the dashboard on the `/docs` page

 ## Auth

 How to generate a token: